nazavode/zirkon/docs/source/validation.rst

  |            |of prefedifed choices|                  |
  +------------+---------------------+------------------+

-The explanation of the arguments is:
+The explanation of the accepted arguments is:

-- *default*: if provided, it  sets a default value for the value; if the corresponding key is missing from the validated section, the default is added.
-If a key is missing from the validated section and the corresponding *Validator* does not define a default, a *MissingRequiredOptionError* exception is produced;
+- *default*: if provided, it  sets a default value for the option; if the key is missing from the validated config, the option is added with *default* as value.
+If a key is missing from the validated config and the corresponding *Validator* does not define a default, a *MissingRequiredOptionError* exception is produced;
-- *min*, *max*: if provided, it sets a minimum/maximum value for the value; if the corresponding value does not match, a *MinValueError*/*MaxValueError* exception is produced;
+- *min*, *max*: if provided, it sets a minimum/maximum value for the value; if the option value does not match, a *MinValueError*/*MaxValueError* exception is produced;
-- *min_len*, *max_len*: if provided, it sets a minimum/maximum length for the value (sequences or strings); if the corresponding value does not match, a *MinValueError*/*MaxValueError* exception is produced;
+- *min_len*, *max_len*: if provided, it sets a minimum/maximum length for the value (sequences or strings); if the corresponding option value does not match, a *MinLengthError*/*MaxLengthError* exception is produced;
 - *item_min*, *item_max*, *item_min_len*, *item_max_len*: the same as *min*, *max*, *min_len* and *max_len*, but they are applied to all the sequence items (for List and Tuple validators only).
-- **choices**: only for Choice validators; it is mandatory and defines the set of accepted values.
-If the value does not match, an InvalidChoiceError is produced.
+- *choices*: only for the Choice validators; it is mandatory and defines the set of accepted values.
+If the option value is not a valid choice, an InvalidChoiceError is produced.

-A validator can also change the section content; for instance,
+All these validators can change the option value; for instance:

 - each validator can set the default value;
-- the floating point validators accept integer values, but they are converted to *floats*;
+- the floating point validators accept integer values, but they are converted to *float*;
-- the boolean validators accept integer values, but they are converted to *bools*;
+- the boolean validators accept integer values, but they are converted to *bool*.

 For instance: